 Thanks to a former beau who was headed to Texas, I started looking at the Lone Star State for post-MBA career options.
 I made a list of companies I admired with track records for hiring and valuing MBAs.
 I soon snagged two offers at amazing Texas-based companies.
 I couldn't have gone wrong with either option, but obviously I picked the offer located in the city with better breakfast tacos.
 My first post-MBA role was at Dell as the brand manager over Latitude and Vostro laptop brands in their small business division.

-How can students set themselves apart from fellow MBA and marketing graduates?
+- How can students set themselves apart from fellow MBA in marketing graduates?

 The first place you can set yourself apart is your resume.
 Make sure it's well written and reviewed by at least a few different people.
 You may even want to invest in a professional resume editor, if your budget allows.
 LinkedIn profiles are a must these days.
 If I'm hiring, the first place I look after reviewing someone's resume is his or her LinkedIn profile.
 Also, it should go without saying, but if you're on social media, be sure your brand stays positive and productive.

 The interview process is another area where you can stand out.
 Most of my MBA interviews were some form of the STAR (situation, task, action, result) method.
 You can easily set yourself apart for these types of interviews.
 Start by writing down 5-10 work-related stories and know them inside out.
 Knowing the little details helps when you're asked follow-up questions.
 While interviewing for full-time job offers, I practiced how I'd use my 5-10 stories for various forms of STAR-type questions whenever I had a free moment in the car, walking to class, at home on the couch, etc. The more comfortable you get with these stories, the easier the interviews will be.

 Also, remember that an interview is a two-way street.
 Feel free to make it a conversation and ask the interviewer questions throughout the interview as well.
 You don't have to wait until the end to ask a question.